lighterio/ltl/README.md

 ### Comments

-Line comments and block comments are added by using `//` as a tag (at the beginning of a line).
-Both are ignored.
+Ltl comments are added by using `//` as a tag, and they do not output any HTML.
+The `//` tag can be used on one line or as a block.
 ```jade
 h1 Comments
 // No one will see this.